travelnxt/appacitive-docs/index.md

 #### Authenticate with a OAuth 1.0 access token

 The `consumerkey` and `consumersecret` are optional here.
-You can set them up once using the management portal in the social network settings tab.
+You can set them up once in the management portal in the social network settings tab.

 ``` rest
 $$$Method